About Us

 History of the UEBL

-The UEBL was established with the help of two NSF MRI grants as well as numerous research grants from diverse sources.
-The first MRI in 2001 provided funds to establish the ICP-MS lab.
-The second MRI provided for the XRF and CN analyzer.
-The UEBL has worked with federal, state and local agencies to provide critical scientific research capable of informing environmental policy and best management practices related to the rapid urbanization of the Chesapeake Bay Watershed.
+Instrumentation that formed the core of UEBL in the early days was purchased via two NSF MRI grants as well as numerous research grants from diverse sources.
+The first MRI in 2001 provided funds to establish an inductively-coupled plasma mass spectrometer (ICP-MS) lab.
+The second MRI provided for the X-ray fluorescence spectrometer and carbon/nitrogen analyzer.
+Faculty associated with UEBL have worked with federal, state and local agencies to provide critical scientific research capable of informing environmental policy and best management practices related to the rapid urbanization of the Chesapeake Bay Watershed.

 In 2010, the UEBL was awarded a $1.4 million NSF ARI grant to renovate space on the first floor of Smith Hall.
 Supplemented by funds from TU, these renovations were completed and the space opened for use in October 2012.